Where to find the best homes for sale in Lisbon Portugal?

 Homes for sale in Lisbon Portugal : Top ten neighborhoods

-As a quiet, peaceful neighborhood, Estrela is perfect if you are looking for tranquility.
+As a quiet, peaceful neighborhood, Estrela is perfect if you are looking for tranquility with many a quiet street to wander down.
 Many embassies are located here, and with the beautiful Jardim de Estrela (Estrela garden) close at hand, you may not feel like you are living in a bustling capital.
 Life comes at a slower pace – take a walk and enjoy the peaceful garden, stopping on the way in a typical café to watch the world pass by.

 Not just an area for rest and relaxation, Estrela is ideal for families, with more space and without the footfall of tourists.
 The Basílica da Estrela, consecrated in 1779 offers a historic flourish to the gardens and is one of the most beautiful, and yet overlooked churches in Lisbon.
 Locals still take center stage in this neighborhood.
 If you are looking for a corner of the city that retains its Portuguese charm, Estrela could be for you.